 - An overview of the company/ brand and what makes it unique

-- A brief look into the companies culture and why a candidate would want to work for you
+- A brief look into the company’s culture and why a candidate would want to work for you

 - The exact job location

-Describe the key job functions in five to seven bullets.
+Describe the key job functions in bullet points.
+Try and keep it to under 10 bullets.

 Job descriptions need to be understood by candidates external to your organisation.
-The use of internal terminology will exclude the very people that you wish to attract.
+The use of internal terminology may put off the very people that you wish to attract.

 The most accurate specifications are produced with the involvement of several different business areas.
 When defining or refining what a role entails, do so with the input of HR, line management and employees in a similar function.